First Aberdeen: Fleet

 As of March 2013 the First Aberdeen fleet consisted of 173 buses and coaches.
-The most common bus models as of 2025 are Alexander Dennis Enviro300 and Yutong E12 single-deckers, as well as the double decker Wright StreetDeck & Volvo B9TL Wright Eclipse Gemini.

 A mainstay of the Grampian Regional Transport fleet in the 1970s up to 1983 was the Alexander AL Type bodied Leyland Atlantean, supplemented by the Leyland National single-decker bus.
 In 1985 it moved to Alexander RH bodied Leyland Olympian double-deckers until 1988.
 From 1991 to 1997 the company steadily bought the Mercedes-Benz O405 single-decker.

 Grampian Regional Transport was one of the first UK users of articulated buses, taking delivery of a single 17.6 m Alexander-bodied articulated Mercedes-Benz O405G in November 1992.
 Aberdeen was one of the major locations for articulated buses in the United Kingdom with around 35 in the fleet in December 2013.

-In 2014, First Aberdeen purchased 26 Wright StreetLite micro-hybrid buses.
+In August 2014, First Aberdeen took delivery of 26 Wright StreetLite micro-hybrid buses.
+24 Yutong E12 battery electric buses were delivered in July 2023 following a brief loan period of some to First Glasgow, with 24 new Wright StreetDeck Electroliner and electrically-repowered StreetDeck double-deckers delivered in March 2025.

-First Aberdeen were the world's first operator of double-decker hydrogen fuel cell buses, taking delivery of 15 Wright StreetDeck Hydroliners in January 2021.
-These were initially taken off the road in January 2022 due to technical faults and were temporarily replaced with Euro VI diesel buses loaned from First Glasgow.
-The first of these returned to service in April 2022.
-10 more joined the fleet in April 2022, bringing the total fleet of Hydroliners to 25, which would be joined by 24 Yutong E12 battery electric buses in July 2023, and 24 Wright Streetdeck Electroliners and repowered Streetdecks from March 2025.